 If costs for office facilities, equipment, vehicles and communications, travels are requesting for GEF financing, please provide justification here: The costs for communications/ printing/ translation/ reporting are shared between GEF financing and the governmental co-financing contribution.
 It is foreseen that communications and translation activities are to be provided by the GEF financing, and purchase of office equipment (paper, toner, etc.) and equipment maintenance by national co-financing contributions.
-The total estimated person weeks/months for local consultants refers to the EA management costs in Annex A which are to be covered by the GEF grant only.
-The indicated co-financing budget will be used for additional national experts to be hired by the executing partner.
-Please refer to Annexes D and E for a total estimation of the GEF grant and co-financing budget breakdown.
-For travel expenses, it is planned that the local travel will be covered by both GEF grant and the national co-financing contribution.
-It should be stressed that some of the institutions and companies to be engaged in the management of new POPs are not located in Bangui.
+For travel expenses, it is planned that the local travel will be covered by both the GEF grant and the national co-financing contribution.
+It should be stressed that some of the institutions and companies to be engaged with the management of new POPs are not located in the capital of the country and therefore some travel funds are needed to cover the large country.